tubearchivist/tubearchivist/CONTRIBUTING.md

 ### Docker Instructions

-Set up docker on your development machine.

-Clone this repository.

-Functional changes should be made against the unstable `testing` branch, so check that branch out, then make a new branch for your work.

 Edit the `docker-compose.yml` file and replace the [`image: bbilly1/tubearchivist` line](https://github.com/tubearchivist/tubearchivist/blob/4af12aee15620e330adf3624c984c3acf6d0ac8b/docker-compose.yml#L7) with `build: .`.
 Also make any other changes to the environment variables and so on necessary to run the application, just like you're launching the application as normal.

 Run `docker compose up --build`.
 This will bring up the application.
 Kill it with `ctrl-c` or by running `docker compose down` from a new terminal window in the same directory.